1.0 Introduction

 NOTE

-It is recommended to add versions to the Fortanix DSM keys for easier key rotation process.
+It is recommended to add versions to the Fortanix DSM keys for an easier key rotation process.

 For example: